tcyubahi/AttendanceMonitor-Barrett-Thesis-Prezenta/README.md

 1. Install the XAMPP package (**version 5.6.37**) from https://www.apachefriends.org/download.html,
    When install is complete,
-2. Open the XAMPP manager application, and run MySQL Database, Apache Web Server, and PROFTPD.
+2. Open the XAMPP manager application, and run MySQL Database, Apache Web Server, and PROFTPD (for Mac users).
    When all the three servers are running, click on "Go To Application" (MAC OSX) or Load "http://localhost" (Windows), and click on "phpMyAdmin" in the top right-corner
 3. Add a new database titled "AttendanceMonitor", and choose its collation to be "ascii_general_ci"
 4. Import file from folder "Database Import" into the newly created database to generate tables for the app.